datacamp/courses-drivendata-water-pumps/chapter1.md

 ```

 --- type:NormalExercise xp:100 skills:1 key:aa1b373e5055f70cb212be1eb593927ff1d48cfa
-## Big Water Table
+## Water table()

 As you can see from the last exercise, these are large datasets with a bunch of variables.
-Here is a quick explination of the variables that you imported before:

-- `train_values` corresponds to the independent variables for the training set.
-- `train_labels` contains	the dependent variable (`status_group`) for each of the rows in `train_values`
-- `test_values` is the independent variables that need predictions

 To simplify things, it is common to merge the independent values and the dependent labels into one data frame.
 This can be acheived using the `merge()` command on `train_values` and `train_labels`.
 Going forward, this will make it easier when modeling and manipulating the data frame.

 The next steps will be to begin to examine the features of the data set.
 The objective of this challenge is to predict whether or not a water pump is functional for the test set.
 We are given the status of the pumps for the `train` data frame as the column `status_group`.